prabhjeet2570-spec/Scaling-Laws-for-Language-Models-on-Symbolic-Music-Data/README.md

 1. **GPU Access**: My laptop is a Mac, so no NVIDIA GPUs available for training.

 2. **Cost**: Other cloud GPU options were expensive.
-I purchased Google Colab Pro twice for a total of about $22, which provided sufficient A100 GPU access to complete all experiments for this project.
+I purchased Google Colab Pro twice for a total of about $22, which provided sufficient A100 GPU access to complete this project

 ### Running the Notebooks